willcrichton/flowistry/README.md

 ln -s $(pwd) ~/.vscode/extensions/flowistry
 ```

+### Rustc plugin

-If you are interested in using the underlying analysis, take a look at the documentation for the `flowistry` crate: https://willcrichton.net/flowistry/flowistry/
+If you are interested in the underlying analysis, you can use the `flowistry` crate published to crates.io: https://crates.io/crates/flowistry

+The documentation is published here: https://willcrichton.net/flowistry/flowistry/

+> Note: Docs.rs doesn't support documentation for crates that use `#![feature(rustc_private)]` so we have to host it ourselves.

 ## Usage

-### 1. Startup
+### Startup

 Once you have installed Flowistry, open a Rust workspace in VSCode.
 You should see this icon in the bottom toolbar: